 The Paediatric Rehabilitation Service provides a specialist tertiary level rehabilitation service for children and adolescents who have functional limitations as a result of injury or illness, to ensure they return to active participation in their home and the community.
-The service works collaboratively with the Child Rehabilitation Service at the Wilson Centre to provide a range of rehabilitation services to children and adolescents living throughout the Auckland region and New Zealand.
+The service works collaboratively with the National Child Rehabilitation Service at the Wilson Centre to provide a range of rehabilitation services to children and adolescents living throughout New Zealand.

 Who we are

 Referrals to the Paediatric Rehabilitation Service are accepted for children and adolescents living throughout New Zealand up to 15 years of age.
-Adolescents aged between 15 and 18 who are still at school can be referred for consultation.
-Paediatricians, Medical and Surgical Specialists and ACC Support Coordinators and Case Managers can refer to the service.
+Paediatricians, Medical and Surgical Specialists and ACC can refer to the service.

 Rehabilitation services are provided for patients with the following conditions: